System Level Simulation of Scheduling Schemes for C-V2X Mode-3: Introduction

 \section{Introduction}

-Cellular Vehicle--to--Everything (C-V2X) communications is one of the novel paradigms introduced by the 3rd Generation Partnership Project (3GPP) \cite{b1} in Release 14.
-C-V2X communications is envisaged as a dependable technology with the capability of satisfying stringent latency and reliability requirements in dynamic scenarios.
-Two operation modalities have been described within C-V2X, namely \textit{mode-3} and \textit{mode-4} \cite{b1}.
-The former one is aimed for centralized systems and therefore relies on the availability of cellular infrastructure such as eNodeBs.
-Thus, eNodeBs may pursue any criteria to allocate subchannels to vehicles.
-For instance, \cite{b2} describes a setting where maximization of the system sum-capacity is aspired based on the subchannels signal--to--interference--plus--noise ratio (SINR) that vehicles report to eNodeBs.
-Furthermore, \cite{b3} extends the previous work including additional constraints where differentiated QoS requirements per vehicle are considered.
-Once an eNodeB has computed a suitable distribution of subchannels, vehicles will be notified of the allocation via downlink---upon which direct vehicle--to--vehicle (V2V) communications will take place over the sidelink.
-Contrastingly, \textit{mode-4} operates autonomously and distributedly without the necessity of a central orchestrator.
-As a consequence, vehicles have to monitor the power levels on each subchannel and select a suitable one for their own utilization.
-A vehicle will self-reserve a subchannel which may be unoccupied or experiences low interference in order to improve the likelihood of its own transmitted messages being received reliably.
-In \textit{mode-3} the sidelink subchannels can be more efficiently utilized due to the huge amount of knowledge arriving at the eNodeBs from all the vehicles in coverage.
-Conversely, a noticeable drawback of \textit{mode-4} is the restricted local knowledge of each vehicle, which may cause the most appropriate subchannels not to be always selected.
-Moreover---due to incoordination---several vehicles may compete over the same subset of subchannels, and therefore leading to severe packet reception ratio (PRR) degradation.
-In order to diminish the occurrences of conflicts, 3GPP standardized a semi-persistent scheduling (SPS) scheme whereby vehicles can reserve subchannels on a quasi-steady basis until re-scheduling is required.
-Thus, under the presumption of short-term invariability, any receiving vehicle is capable of acquiring a degree of understanding about the subchannels utilization.
+Cellular Vehicle-to-Everything (C-V2X) communications is one of the novel paradigms introduced by the 3rd Generation Partnership Project (3GPP) \cite{3gpp.36.213} in Release 14.
+C-V2X communications is envisaged as a dependable technology capable of meeting stringent latency and reliability requirements in dynamic vehicular scenarios.
+Two operation modalities have been defined within C-V2X, namely \textit{mode-3} and \textit{mode-4} \cite{3gpp.36.213}.
+The former aims centralized systems, and therefore relies on the availability of cellular infrastructure, such as eNodeBs.
+Specially, eNodeBs can optimize any utility criteria for allocating sidelink subchannels to vehicles.
+For instance, \cite{abanto2017:graph-resource-allocation-conflict-avoidance-v2v-broadcast-communications} describes a scheme in which the sum-rate capacity is maximized based on the subchannels signal-to-interference-plus-noise ratio (SINR) that vehicles report to eNodeBs.
+Contrastingly, \cite{abanto2018:subchannel-allocation-v2v-broadcast-communications-mode3} relies on the geographical clustering of vehicles, where intra- and inter-cluster constraints are defined with additional differentiated QoS requirements per vehicle.
+Once an eNodeB has computed a suitable allocation of the subchannels, vehicles are notified via downlink---upon which direct vehicle-to-vehicle (V2V) sidelink communications takes place over the assigned subchannels.
+Contrastingly, C-V2X \textit{mode-4} operates autonomously and distributedly without the necessity of a central orchestrator.
+Thus, vehicles monitor the power levels throughout all the subchannels and then select a suitable one for their own utilization.